October 11, 2024 8 Reasons Your Zinnias Are Dying (And How to Fix Them!)

 Signs of Overwatering

-- Yellowing leaves – particularly from the bottom of the plant upwards.
+• Yellowing leaves – particularly when the leaves are turning yellow from the bottom of the plant moving up.

-- Wilted or mushy stems – even though the soil seems wet.
+• Wilted or mushy stems – even when the soil seems wet.

 Signs of Underwatering

-- Dry, crispy leaves – usually starting from the edges.
+• Dry, crispy leaves – starting at the edges.

-- Wilting in the heat of the day – without perking up in the evening.
+• Wilting in the heat of the day – and not perking up in the evening.

 How to Water Correctly